mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 As described in Chapter 5.3.5, in some cases we want to observe patterns of variation due to sampling error for individual sites or sets of sites.
 In the next chunk of code we illustrate how to produce figure 5.14 from the Brughmans and Peeples (2022) book.
 Specifically, this plot consists of a series of line plots where the x axis represents each node in the network ordered by degree centrality in the original observed network.
 For each node there is a vertical line which represents the 95% confidence interval around degree across the `nsim` random replicates produced to evaluate sampling error.
 The blue line represents degree in the original network and the red line represents median degree in the resampled networks.

 To create this plot, we first iterate through every object in `sim_nets` and calculate weighted degree centrality and then add that to a two-column matrix along with a node id.
-Once we have done this for all simulations, we use the `summarise` function to calculate the Mean and
+Once we have done this for all simulations, we use the `summarise` function to calculate the mean, median, max, min, and confidence interval (95%).
+We then plot the observed values of degree in blue, the mean values in red, and the confidence intervals as black vertical bars for each node.
+The nodes are sorted from low to high degree centrality in the original network.